euangoodbrand/Learning_From_Noisy_NIDS_Data/README.md

 ## Acknowledgments

-This project is inspired by the work of Xingrui Yu et al., on leveraging disagreement for improving generalization in the presence of label noise.
-Our adaptation focuses on the specific challenges posed by the NIDS domain.
+This project is inspired by the work of Xiani Wu et al., on "From Grim Reality to Practical Solution: Malware Classification in Real-World Noise" Our adaptation focuses on the specific challenges posed by the NIDS domain.

 Feel free to adjust the content to better suit your project or presentation needs.